RareSkills/learn-solidity/content/17-abi-encoding.md

 0xf8689fd30000000000000000000000000000000000000000000000000000000000000007

 returned to us.
-The f8689fd3 portion means call function “takeOneArg” and the 7 with a lot of leading zeros means pass the number 7.
+The f8689fd3 portion means call function "takeOneArg" and the 7 with a lot of leading zeros means pass the number 7.

 It would be horribly confusing if we had to do this by hand.